Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/index.md

 ## My Contributions

-- Implemented a **DICOM header extraction** workflow designed to tolerate missing fields and vendor variability.
+- Implemented a **DICOM Header Extraction** workflow designed to tolerate missing fields and vendor variability.
 - Built feature preprocessing for mixed types (numeric, categorical, missing / unknown-safe one-hot).
-- Trained and validated **two HistGradientBoosting (HGBC) models** per modality:
+- Trained and validated **two HistGradientBoosting (HGBC) models** per modality With `SeriesDescription` and Without `SeriesDescription` (robust fallback)
-  - With `SeriesDescription`
-  - Without `SeriesDescription` (robust fallback)
-- Designed a **selective-prediction gate** based on confidence and top-2 margin to abstain on ambiguous cases.
+- Designed a selective-prediction gate based on confidence and top-2 margin to abstain on ambiguous cases.
 - Added explainability with **SHAP** to support QA and deployment readiness.
 - Supported external validation runs and production replacement with serialized artifacts.